-After a rigorous selection process, five (5) Swiss Healthcare Startups have been selected to participate in this booster program to learn more about the Korean healthcare sector and investigate opportunities for partnerships and collaboration.
+After a rigorous selection process, three (3) Swiss Healthcare Startups have been selected to participate in this booster program to learn more about the Korean healthcare sector and investigate opportunities for partnerships and collaboration.

 For many businesses, Korea is a great hub for further expansion.
 The country has a highly educated workforce, strong expertise in manufacturing, and a highly urbanized population that is very open to technical innovation.
 This has given rise to a vibrant and growing local startup ecosystem.